LibraryCarpentry/lc-marcedit/setup.md

 Packages, along with associated system requirements, are available on <https://marcedit.reeset.net/downloads> for Windows and MacOS.

-#### Download the current version for MacOS
+#### To download the current version for MacOS
 For MacOS, select ["MacOs"](https://marcedit.reeset.net/software/marcedit75/MarcEdit3_5.pkg.zip).

-#### Download the current version for Windows
+#### To download the current version for Windows
 For Windows, select [Windows Build Options -> Download MarcEdit 7.5 (All Users)](https://marcedit.reeset.net/software/marcedit75/MarcEdit_7_5_User_Install.exe).
 The Windows User Only Installation should work for the majority of participants.
 If you will be using a communal computer, and expect MarcEdit to be used by a number of users on that machine, read through the "Windows Build Options" pop-up to decide the best installation option for you.
 You can also view these [video tutorials](https://youtu.be/7wYo7VoOwMI) for this type of advanced installation.

 Notes for Windows users:
-* The Consolidating Installation for MarcEdit 7.5 for Windows is the only one installation option that currently supports 32-bit systems.
+* The Consolidated Installation for MarcEdit 7.5 for Windows is the only one installation option that currently supports 32-bit systems.
 * If the installation is being done via distributed software or via a distribution client like Microsoft's SCCM, refer to the packaging tool available on GitHub <https://github.com/reeset/marcedit_package_builder>.
 * Instructions for system administrators has been provided.
 Also information on managing MarcEdit installations are available <https://marcedit.reeset.net/managing-marcedit-installations>.